-If San Francisco is so drippy that Lombard Street is starting to look like Niagara Falls and your vacation plans are sinking faster than the Titanic, here's the first thing to do.
-Run outside and sing like the Eurythmics: 'Here Comes the Rain Again" - or if you're looking for love, substitute a hope-filled version of "It's Raining Men."
+If San Francisco is so drippy that its hills are starting to look like waterfalls and your vacation plans are sinking faster than the Titanic, here's the first thing to do: Run outside and sing like the Eurythmics: 'Here Comes the Rain Again" - or if you're looking for love, substitute a hope-filled version of "It's Raining Men."

 After that, check the local weather forecast to see if a change of location might help.